atomone-hub/genesis/CONSTITUTION.md

 ATOMs, and shall be sent to the Community Pool.

-The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two thirds supermajority of the Cosmos Hub governance.
+The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two-thirds supermajority of the Cosmos Hub governance.

 ## Part 4 Final Dispositions